President: Dawn Bradley

 A fortuitous conversation with Glynis Hoover on the Riverwalk led me to the club.
 The first members I met were Tina Smith, Billy Day, and Mike Stacks- all at Glace Cryotherapy for the August meeting.
 That's an auspicious beginning.
 Volunteering at several events provided introductions to Melissa and others.

 Lady Luck truly smiled on me when Diana Strange became my mentor.
 Her knowledge, enthusiasm and fiery determination carried me into the "Y- Tri's" (thanks, Jay!) and over some trying injuries.
-Having just completed the Waterfront Sprint, I feel a somewhat more legitimate member and participant.
-For this event, I am grateful for help from Arden Stelly, Ernie, the Ray's, and Angela Williams, whose calm, consistent encouragement proved invaluable.
+Having recently completed a full season, I feel a somewhat more legitimate member and participant.
+For these events, I am grateful for help from Arden Stelly, Ernie, the Ray's, and Angela Williams, whose calm, consistent encouragement proved invaluable.

 My professional background is in law and investments.
 I live on Signal Mountain and am frequently in my small rural hometown in southeastern Virginia.
 My athletic background includes football, lacrosse and too many years of rugby, complete with corresponding injury profile.